metabase/metabase/docs/configuring-metabase/settings.md

 ## Enable X-rays

-[X-rays](../exploration-and-organization/x-rays.md) are a great way to allow your users to quickly explore your data or interesting parts of charts, or to see a comparison of different things.
-But if you're dealing with data sources where allowing users to run x-rays on them would incur burdonsome performance or monetary costs, you can turn them off here.
+[X-rays](../exploration-and-organization/x-rays.md) are a great way for people to get quick summary stats on your data.
+If these X-ray queries get too slow or expensive, you can turn them off here.